 In addition, great tactical work relies on a switched-on community manager, using social listening tools.

 Many companies have access to extensive marketing databases that they just don’t use effectively.
 Don’t fall into that trap.
 Think of creative ways to share your brand information with consumers.
 There’s a plethora of fancy tech out there, but email is still one of the most powerful digital tools in the marketer’s arsenal, to share information both ways.
 Attree says another big trend is to “do less, better,” as so many brands are fighting for consumer attention.

 As a result, she predicts we will see brands producing less content at better quality, as they strive for better understanding of the market.

-Bonus: For more insights on this booming industry and to determine whether your business should invest in influencer marketing or not, watch Twitter’s (ex-Reebok) Kanika Mittal break down an Influencer Marketing Strategy That Works.
+Bonus: For more insights on this booming industry and to determine whether your business should invest in influencer marketing or not, watch Superbalist’s Klyne Maharaj break down on Driving Sales with Influencer Marketing.

 So you need to put money behind your post to cut through to the right audience.
 That said, closed or secret groups on Facebook also seem to be gaining personal reach, so Attree mentions this as a potential ‘hack’.

-Once it’s all said and done, it’s time to assess the campaign’s success.
-Attree said this may seem obvious again, but you’ll need to specify how you’ll measure success upfront with the client, being honest and objective upfront about what you want to achieve and detailing the metrics you’ll report on so there are no surprises.
+Once it’s all said and done, it’s time to assess the contents campaign’s success.
+Attree said this may seem obvious again, but you’ll need to specify how you’ll measure success upfront with the client.
+Being honest and objective upfront about what you want to achieve and detailing the metrics you’ll report on means there are no surprises.

-As with any planning, make sure the end result offers a seamless experience.
+As with all content planning, make sure the end result offers a seamless experience.
 Ask questions before you put any content out there, in terms of what you want consumers to do with it.

 Attree ended with the quote by Kristina Halvorson that as much as it’s about automation today, humans are critically important: